eM7RON/ScreenMote/readme.md

 To work, a json file (named client_secrets.json) containing secret keys from a Google Cloud account with Drive, Sheets and Docs APIs enabled should be placed in the data directory.

-The Google Cloud account should have a Google Sheets file named `host_data` (located at `MyDrive/OKRs/host_data`) with columns `#`, `Mac` and `IPV4` which denote a number (en of unique namnes we added earlier), mac address and IPV4 address.
+The Google Cloud account should have a Google Sheets file named `host_data` (located at `MyDrive/OKRs/host_data`) with columns `#`, `Mac` and `IPV4` which denote a number (one of the unique namnes we added earlier), mac address and IPV4 address.
 IPV4 entries may contain `None` if the IPV4 addresses are not static on the network.
 When IPV4s are not static the software will attempt to autonomously find the Raspberry Pis on the network by looking for mac addresses and then unique names.
 This feature is currently only available on Windows.

 A Google Docs file at `MyDrive/OKRs/pw` should contain a sha256 hash of the Raspberry Pi's SSH password.